emantpl/scratch-sensor-2.0/README.md

 ![Scratch Sensor](https://emantpl.github.io/scratch-sensor-2.0/scratch-sensor.png)

 1. Install [Scratch Sensor 2.0](https://play.google.com/store/apps/details?id=com.emant.scroid) from the Google Play Store onto your Android phone.
-(As ver 2.0 is under development, the version available is still 1.0)
 1. Press **Start**.
 When the server is running, a notification appears in the notification area of your Android phone.
 Note the **IP address**.
 In our example it is 192.168.1.6
 1. Click [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/start.sbx) to load the **Getting Started Project** in ScratchX. .
 1. Set the addr variable in the project to the **IP address** you noted in step 2.